Frequently Asked Questions

 - 2 and 3 Bedroom Homes: Providing more attainable choices for those who want to buy a property but who do not qualify for affordable housing.

 Our goal is to maximise the number of affordable homes so that we can be part of the solution in solving homelessness.
+A minimum of 875 will be earmarked as Affordable Housing, which is a technical planning term identifying housing options outside of full private market sale.

 What Is A Discounted Open Market Home?